aboutcode-org/aboutcode/docs/source/archive/gsoc/reports/2025/vulnerablecode_michael.rst

 Overview
 --------

 VulnerableCode traditionally relied on **batch importers** to fetch and store all advisories from a source at once.
 While effective for building complete databases, batch importers are slow and resource-heavy for developers who only need vulnerability data for a **single package**.

 This project introduces **live importers**, a new class of importers that operate in a *package-first* mode.
 Instead of pulling all advisories, they run against a single PackageURL (PURL), returning only the advisories affecting that package.
 This makes vulnerability evaluation **faster, more efficient, and more personalized**, since the database is gradually filled with only the advisories that matter to each user.

 To support this, I added:

 * A new **LIVE_IMPORTERS_REGISTRY** that tracks available live importers.
-* A new **API endpoint** that accepts a PURL and runs all compatible live importers in parallel (unless the ``no_threading`` flag is set).
+* A new **API endpoint** that accepts a **PURL**, enqueues compatible live importer pipelines into a Redis queue, and executes them asynchronously via workers.
 * Integration with **VulnTotal** and its **browser extension**, enabling users to evaluate packages in real-time through a seamless interface.